denis-migdal/LISS/README.md

 In order to use LISS in your project, you can also directly copy the `LISS/dist/` directory into your project directory.

-To rebuild the JS files, use : `tsc dist/index.ts --target es2016`.
+To rebuild the JS files, use : `tsc index.ts --target esnext`.

 ## Features